 It is critical for vegetables to remain submerged during the fermentation process to prevent spoilage.
-Fermenting products should be kept 1 to 2 inches below the brine's surface.
+Fermenting product should be kept 1 to 2 inches below the surface of the brine.

-Options for Submerging Vegetables
+Options for submerging vegetables

-- Ceramic or tempered glass weights - A food-grade bag filled with brine - Glass or pie plate in addition to the brine-filled bag - Whiskey stones are good for smaller vessels; do not confuse whiskey stones with rocks. - A cabbage leaf, weighted by a brine-filled bag, can help prevent vegetables from floating.
+- Ceramic or tempered glass weights. - Food grade bag filled with brine. - Glass or pie plate in addition to the brine-filled bag. - Whiskey stones are good for smaller vessels; do not confuse whiskey stones with rocks. - A cabbage leaf, weighted by a brine-filled bag, can help prevent vegetables from floating.

-Controlling Mold
+Controlling mold

 Exposure to oxygen can encourage and allow for both mold and yeast to grow.
-Submerge vegetables 1 to 2 inches below the juice/brine mixture to prevent spoilage.
+Submerge vegetables 1 to 2 inches below juice/brine mixture to prevent spoilage.

-- Use a jar with an airlock lid. - Keep food submerged below the brine level. - Control room temperature, keeping it ideally between 68 and 72 F. - Select fresh, firm vegetables free of spoilage.

-- Use the correct amount of salt. - Clean and sanitize equipment and wash hands and surfaces often.
+- Use a jar with an airlock lid. - Keep food submerged below the brine level. - Control room temperature, keeping it ideally between 68 to 72°F. - Select fresh, firm vegetables free of spoilage. - Use the correct amount of salt. - Clean and sanitize equipment; wash hands and surfaces often.